german9304/personal_site/content/blog/javascriptfunctions/index.md

 **Hoisting**

-Hoisting is when function declarations or variables are moved from where they appear in the code to the top by the compiler.
-This means functions can be declared anywhere on the code and still be defined.
+Hoisting is when function declarations with the function keyword are defined and run before the code where the functions exists runs.

 For example this: